dagster-io/dagster/docs/docs-beta/docs/dagster-plus/deployment/serverless/transition-hybrid.md

 sidebar_position: 50
 ---

-# Transitioning from Serverless to Hybrid
+# Transition from Serverless to Hybrid